Massey athletes shine in Paris

 Also making us proud on the athletics field was Bachelor of Arts student Maddi Wesche, who was determined to improve on her sixth-place finish in Tokyo and secured a silver medal with a 19.68m throw.

-On the cycling track, Bachelor of Arts (Psychology) graduate Emily Shearman and Bachelor of Science (Psychology) student Nicole Shields were part of the women’s pursuit team that claimed silver after an impressive qualifying round.
+At the velodrome, Bachelor of Arts (Psychology) graduate Emily Shearman and Bachelor of Science (Psychology) student Nicole Shields were part of the women’s pursuit team that claimed silver after an impressive qualifying round.
 Despite a strong performance, the gold went to America but the transition from eighth in Tokyo to the podium in Paris is an incredible achievement.

 Back on the water, Master of Sustainable Development Goals student Erica Dawson and her sailing partner Micah Wilkinson won bronze in the mixed multi hull, despite less than ideal weather conditions.
 Master of Management graduate Davina Waddy and Bachelor of Science graduand Kerri Williams made up half the team that secured the bronze in the women’s four.